dmaticzka/GraphProt/README.md

 1. number of sequence
 2. number of nucleotide
 3. prediction for this nucleotide

-Please note that with GraphProt structure models this action currently only supports sequences of up to 150 nt.

 #### predict_has - Predict high-affinity binding sites ####